 They might have come to market at a particular point but the need for a system has been bubbling away in the background for anything up to two years.

 Sometimes it’s a specific trigger that brings them to market, such as a new hire or a missed renewal.
-However, often there isn’t one single event, instead it’s a gradual accumulation of small reasons and stakeholder buy-in.
+However, often there isn’t one single event that drives investment in contract management, instead it’s a gradual accumulation of small reasons and stakeholder buy-in.

-Here we look at some of the reasons why you shouldn’t put off that investment.
+Here we look at some of the reasons why you shouldn’t put off that investment and how the digital transformation of your contract management function could benefit your business.

 1. You could free up significant amounts of time in your working week.